gourlaysama/dcamctl/README.md

 On a modern Linux distributions, all the above are usually available as packages, except possibly the [`v4l2loopback` kernel module][1].
 See the link for details.

-dcamctl also requires [IP Webcam] and the Android device, and it being set up for debugging over USB (see online, [for example here]).
+dcamctl also requires [IP Webcam] on the Android device, and it being set up for debugging over USB (see online, [for example here]).

 ### How it works